Yates Dynamic Lifter Organic Plant Food

 Whatever your favourite spring-flowering bulb is, it’s time to start planning and planting!
 A little preparation now will result in much healthier bulbs and a gorgeous floral show.

-In a sunny location out in the garden, enrich the soil in the planting area with some Yates Dynamic Lifter Organic Plant Food.
-It’s a rich source of organic matter that will help improve the structure of the soil, encourage earthworms and beneficial microorganisms and provide the newly planted bulbs with gentle, slow-release organic nutrients to promote good early bulb growth.
+Choose a sunny and well-drained location out in the garden.
+Enrich the soil in the planting area with some Yates Dynamic Lifter Organic Plant Food.
+It’s a gentle source of organic matter that helps improve the structure of the soil, encourages earthworms and beneficial microorganisms and provides the newly planted bulbs with slow-release organic nutrients to promote good bulb growth early on.

-‘Naturalising’ is the term applied when bulbs are planted under trees or in a lawn and left from one season to the next.
-Bluebells, freesias, sparaxis and ixias are some of the favourites that are used in this way.
-Flowers can be clipped off as soon as they have finished but leaves must be allowed to die down naturally.
-This means waiting until the leaves have turned brown before having a glorious, tidy-up mow.
-The after-flowering period is the time when the bulbs are building up reserves for next year, so take the opportunity to feed them as much as possible.
+‘Naturalising’ is the term applied when bulbs are planted under trees or in a lawn, then left from one season to the next.
+Bluebells, freesias, sparaxis (harlequins) and ixias are favourites for this purpose.
+Flowers can be clipped off as soon as they've finished, but leaves must be allowed to die down naturally.
+This means patiently waiting until the leaves have turned brown before having an exhilarating tidy-up mow.
+The after-flowering period is when the bulbs are building up reserves for next year, so take the opportunity to feed them as much as possible.

 If you’re in an area with mild winters, you’ll need to take a bit more care when choosing your bulbs.
-Bulbs such as freesias, spring stars (Ipheion spp.) and the species gladioli do well in warmer areas.
-Cold climate bulbs like tulips may flower better if given a few weeks in the fridge before planting (note, the fridge, not the freezer – freeze your bulbs and they’ll turn to mush!).
-These bulbs are seldom successful for a second year.
-Planting bulbs a little deeper than is recommended can also help their performance in warmer areas.
+Bulbs such as freesias, spring stars (Ipheion spp.), sparaxis and the species gladioli do well in warmer areas.
+Cold climate bulbs like tulips may flower better if given a few weeks in the fridge before planting (definitely the fridge, not the freezer – freeze your bulbs and they’ll turn to mush!).
+These bulbs usually aren't successful for a second year.
+Planting bulbs a little deeper than recommended can also help their performance in warmer areas.

 Alliums, relatives of the edible onion, are cold lovers, as are fritillarias, hyacinths and the true snowdrops (Galanthus spp.).
-These are all most at home in climates with hard frosts and, ideally, some snow.
+These are all at home in climates with hard frosts and, ideally, some snow cover.

 Share